 Here’s what I did.

-Add sugar snap peas and broccoli florets.
+Add green bell pepper strips, sugar snap peas and broccoli.
 You can also add quartered and sliced zucchini, yellow squash, radishes or other crunchy-type veggies–especially if you have a lot of garden produce you are trying to get rid of.